 Can ESTP/INFJ relationship or marriage work?
 What are their similarities and differences?
 What are they likely to argue about?
 And what do they have to do to get along?

-ISTJ and ENFP couple is probably one of the most unlikely couples, yet all personality types can potentially get along and be way happier than most of us.
+ISTJ and ENFP couple is probably one of the most unlikely couples, yet all personality types can potentially get along.

 ESTPs’ relationship compatibility with their own type, ISTJs and ENFPs.